jlucasgaspar/clean-api/helper.md

 # Ctrl C + Ctrl V
 feat: ensure SignUpController returns an error if no name is provided
 test: ensure SignUpController returns an error if no name is provided
+refactor: move duplicated code to a helper method